 - Virginia offers online voter registration.

-- You should know: you need a Virginia ID and a Social Security number to use Virginia's online voter registration system.
-If you don't have a Virginia-issued ID, you can still register to vote by mail.
+- You should know: you need a Virginia driver's license or state ID and a Social Security number to use Virginia's online voter registration system.
+If you don't have a Virginia-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form